saudieagles24/Saudi-Eagles-/README.md

 # Team Saudi Eagles (wro) future engineers
 # Description:-

-Since their founding, the Saudi Eagles have had one goal in mind. combining in a single vehicle the capabilities of mechanical, electrical, artificial intelligence, and cooperation.
-We put in the effort, kept trying, and eventually selected the right parts for our self-driving car.
-By doing this, we were able to make it as autonomous and efficient as possible.
+Since we started 'Saudi Eagles', We have had one goal in our minds.
+To combine a single vehicle with the capabilities of being mechanical, electrical and powered by artificial intelligence all together.
+We put in the effort, kept trying, and eventually we were able to make it as autonomous and efficient as possible by selecting the right parts for our car.

-The hardest challenge is definitely figuring out how to get all of these elements to interact harmoniously without changing any dynamics.
-Selecting the right parts is a highly challenging step since we want our car to be the best it can be.
+The hardest challenge was figuring out how to get all of these elements to interact harmoniously without changing any dynamics.

-We are dealing with a car that was constructed using A lightweight aluminum body, a 12V rechargeable lithium battery, a board compatible with Arduino, a separate motor drive control, three ultrasonic sensors for measuring distance from three directions, a color sensor to detect colors on the mattress, an artificial intelligence camera with multiple programs, color and object recognition, an interactive screen for displaying the camera view, a servo motor for steering to control the robot's direction, a differential mechanism to transfer power from one motor to two wheels, wide rubber wheels and motors running at 300 rpm.
+We are dealing with a car that was constructed using a lightweight aluminum body, a 12V rechargeable lithium battery, a board compatible with Arduino, a separate motor drive control, three ultrasonic sensors for measuring distance from three directions, a color sensor to detect colors on the mattress, an artificial intelligence camera with multiple programs, color and object recognition, an interactive screen for displaying the camera view, a servo motor for steering to control the robot's direction, a differential mechanism to transfer power from one motor to two wheels, wide rubber wheels and motors running at 300 rpm.

-We took great care when writing our code, going over each and every line to make sure there were no mistakes or software flaws.
-We made sure that each challenge is determined by our prior design, not by chance, by creating two codes.
+We were extra careful when we were writing our code, going over each and every line to make sure there were no mistakes or software flaws.
+We had to make sure that this was not by chance, so we created two codes and tested our car multiple times to make sure our work was precise.

 # Ultrasonic sensor US - 100 :

 An ultrasonic sensor is a device that uses ultrasonic sound waves to detect the distance to an object, such as the walls or pillars.
 An ultrasonic sensor transmits and receives ultrasonic pulses using a transducer to determine the proximity of an item.
-We employed three ultrasonic left, right, and front
+We put two ultrasonics, one on the left and the second one in right of our car, Then programmed them to detect and bypass objects.

 # RNAI Arduino Mega 2560 :